icedoom888/Conditional-Diffusion-Audio/README.md

 More details on this issues can be found int the [extensive report](assets/VITS_Adding_Control.pdf) from the MSc student Mathias Vogel.

-## Speaker disentagnlement in ImageBind / CLAP latent space
+## Speaker disentagnlement in ImageBind and CLAP latent space

 We show how the audio embeddings of pretrained models such as CLAP or ImageBind preserve speaker identity and are agnostic to actual speech content.